Codseg/openproctor/README.md

 ---

-# Proctoring SDK with Face Detection and Media Stream Uploading
+# OpenProctor is an open-source Proctoring SDK with Face Detection and Media Stream Uploading

 This repository contains a **Proctoring SDK** that allows:
 - Capturing **camera**, **microphone**, and **screen share** streams.